SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 ## PWM is magic
 Unlike the event channels, where you get a single clock long pulse from a compare match or overflow, the inputs to logic blocks are the level of the output compare!
-That means that you can remap pins that don't exist on your part but would have PWM if they did to the LUT output pin.
+That means that you can remap pins that don't exist on your part (but which would have PWM if they did) to the LUT output pin.

 ### Long-armed PWM
 Reach out and use a timer on a distant pin instead of the (non-existent) one it would normally output on